 1. Determine Your Blogging Goal

-There’s one important question all bloggers need to ask themselves at the beginning of their blogging journey: do you have interest in ever making money blogging?
+There’s one important question all bloggers need to ask themselves at the beginning of their blogging journey:

 Why can’t you make money with WordPress.com or Blogger accounts?
 They have really strict and incredibly limited guidelines about how you can and cannot monetize your blog (you can read WordPress.com’s policy here and Blogger’s policy here).